Conrad Mojuntin: Murder of Anthony Chong

-On 23 October 2005, Conrad dan 10 other people was remanded due to the murder of Anthony Chong Kim Fook, in front of Penampang Public Library.
+On 23 October 2005, Conrad and 10 other people was remanded due to the murder of Anthony Chong Kim Fook, in front of Penampang Public Library.
 Anthony was shot by a shotgun after an argument earlier that day in a pub.
 Conrad had a license to own a shotgun but the person who took the shot was unknown.
 On 1 April 2008, Conrad was first acquitted in the Magistrate Court but on 2 January 2009, was sentenced to 6 months jail in the Kota Kinabalu High Court.

 Health

-He passed away on 17 November 2021 due to stroke.
+He died on 17 November 2021 due to stroke.